sleeplessinc/forker/README.md

 Note that if you want forker to listen on a privileged port, like 80, then it needs to be run with root privileges.
-If you run forker as root, it will try to downgrade its uid/gid to 'nobody', so that user/group should exist.
+If you run forker as root, it will try to downgrade its uid/gid to 'nobody'.

 ## Why?